Empty Homes Statistics 2013

 How Many Homes Are Empty? …

-The latest (November 2012) empty homes statistics show that of these, 259,000 are long- term empty (meaning they have been empty for more than six months).
-These are the headline figures, and a detailed regional breakdown is now available: Click here for Empty Homes Statistics for 2012
+The latest (October 2013, published March 2014) empty homes statistics show that of these, 232,600 are long- term empty (meaning they have been empty for more than six months).
+The table below is a summary, a detailed breakdown is now available: Click here for Empty Homes Stats 2013

 What about the rest of the UK?

 We estimate that there are 845,000 empty homes across the UK, 300,000 of which are long term empty.
 However Empty Homes statistics are collected at different times and are not officially published in Wales and Northern Ireland (although we have obtained the information ourselves) .
 Our estimate is simply a sum of the most recent official statistics from each part of the UK.

 Where do you get this information from?